AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise50.md">50.
 Check if an array can be the post-order traversal of a binary search tree.</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise51.md">51.
 Convert a binary search tree into a sorted double linked list.</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise52.md">52.
 Generate combinations of a given string.</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise53.md">53.
+Smallest possible sum.</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise54.md">54.
+Give an algorithm that returns true if a string contains properly nested and balanced parentheses, and false if otherwise.</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>